Andre Braugher: Personal life and death

 In 1991, Braugher married actress Ami Brabson, who later appeared as Frank Pembleton's wife Mary in Homicide: Life on the Street.
 They had three sons, Michael, Isaiah, and John Wesley, and lived in New Jersey.

 Braugher died on December 11, 2023, at the age of 61.
 His death was attributed to lung cancer, with which he had been diagnosed a few months prior.
 Braugher had previously been a smoker, but quit in 2010.
 Following his death, many of his co-stars expressed gratitude for his warmth, kindness, and talent as an actor.
-The Classical Theatre of Harlem dedicated its 2024 season to Braugher's memory; Braugher had served as Vice Chairman of the company and had been a longtime trustee.
+The Classical Theatre of Harlem dedicated its 2024 season to Braugher's memory; Braugher had served as vice chairman of the company and had been a longtime trustee.

+Netflix’s show The Residence was also dedicated to Andre Braugher as he had been cast in the role of A. B. Wynter before his death.